tomasbjerre/violations-gradle-plugin/README.md

 ## Usage ##
 There is a running example [here](https://github.com/tomasbjerre/violations-gradle-plugin/tree/master/violations-gradle-plugin-example).

-Having the following in the build script will make the plugin run with `./gradlew build -i`.
+Having the following in the build script will make the plugin run with `./gradlew build`.

 ```gradle
 buildscript {